MicrosoftDocs/SupportArticles-docs/Teams/teams-im-presence/incorrect-presence-status-teams-for-mac.md

 ## Status

-Microsoft is researching this issue and will post more information in this article when the information becomes available.
+Microsoft is researching this issue and will update this article when new information becomes available.
 In the meantime, we recommend that you try the workarounds that are mentioned in the [Workaround](#workaround) section.